Romanian keyboard layout

 Since Romanian hardware keyboards are not widely available, Cristian Secară has created a driver that allows the Romanian characters to be generated with a US-style keyboard, in all Windows versions previous to Vista.
 It uses the right AltGr key modifier to generate the characters.

 Legacy QWERTZ Windows keyboard

 Before Windows Vista, this keyboard layout was the default for Romanian.
-From Vista onwards, its name is „Romanian (Legacy) Keyboard”.
+From Vista onwards, its name is "Romanian (Legacy) Keyboard".

 This legacy layout uses the wrong cedilla-based diacritics instead of the correct commabelow-based ones: Ș and Ț. Beware that in some fonts t-cedilla and T-cedilla are rendered using the commabellow accent, e.g. in some Adobe fonts.

+Popak Layout

+The Popak keyboard is an ergonomic layout designed with the Romanian language's specific needs in mind, similar to the Dvorak keyboard's approach.
+Its primary objective is to enhance typing speed and accuracy, surpassing that of the standard QWERTY keyboard, even when used for English.

+Distinct from the QWERTY layout, the Popak keyboard features a unique key arrangement that minimizes finger movement by positioning frequently used keys in easily accessible locations.
+More than half of the typing is performed with fingers remaining on the home row, which contributes to improved typing efficiency.

+The keyboard is designed to accommodate Romanian diacritics (ă, â, î, ș, ț) and other special Romanian characters such as low and high quotation marks.
+The layout requires users to adapt to a different key placement, as the physical key positions do not correspond directly to their labeled functions.

+The Popak keyboard is compatible with various operating systems, including Windows, macOS, and Linux.